by Nigel Hilton

 Multi-factor authentication

 Strong passwords are fine, but applying further layers of authentication gives you a better chance of keeping your data secure.
-The second layer of authentication is usually a code which the user has to input after their password.
+The second layer of authentication is usually a code that the user has to input after their password.
 The code is obtained using a key token or a message sent to the user's smartphone.
 Some businesses also implement a third identification method.
-Such methods include voice recognition or a touch setting which scans the user's fingerprint.
+Such methods include voice recognition or a touch setting that scans the user's fingerprint.
 While three layers may sound overboard, access is still speedy.
-Spending a minute more to access your system is far preferred to a data leak!
+Spending a minute more to access your system is far preferable to a data leak!

 Assess your security

 It’s always a good idea to assess your security practices regularly.
 Invest in a security audit and have an IT professional hack your system to find the weak points.
 Once you’ve found the areas that could use some improvement, it’s far easier to enhance the quality of your system.
-Security threats are advancing all of the time, so it’s good practice to continually improve your defence.
+Security threats are advancing all of the time, so it’s good practice to continually improve your defense.

 Consider a VPN